School of Education

 Upon acceptance into their major program in the School of Education, students should meet immediately with the Health Education program advisor to work out a schedule and to be authorized for required Kines/Curric courses 541, 542, 561, and 567.
 Registration in this coursework is contingent upon this meeting.

 Core Requirements—22–24 credits

-- Kines 116 First Aid and Basic Life Support, 2 or certification in both first aid and CPR from a campus or community organization.
+- Kines 116 First Aid and Basic Life Support, 2 or First Aid certification and CPR/AED for Professional Rescuers and Health Providers certification.
 Documentation of current certification (either adult or child) must be presented to the health education program advisor.
-If equivalent is used, the minor will only require 30 credits.
+If certification equivalent is used, the minor will only require 30 credits.

 - Physiol 335 Physiology, 5.
 Any course substitutions must be pre-approved by the advisor.

 - Kines/Curric 501 Health Information for Teachers, 3.
 This course should be taken first in the Curriculum course sequence (fall and spring semesters).
 Pre-authorization is required to enroll.

 - Kines/Curric 541 Organization and Administration of School Health Programs, 3 (spring semester)